-On the Applications page of the Auth0 Dashboard, locate your Application and click its name to view the available settings.
+On the Applications page of the Auth0 Dashboard, locate your application in the list and click its name to view the available settings.

 Name: The name of your application.
 Editable, and will be seen in the portal, emails, logs, and so on.

 Domain: Your Auth0 tenant name.
 You choose this when you create a new Auth0 tenant, and it cannot be changed.
 If you need a different domain, you must register for a new tenant by selecting + Create Tenant in the top-right menu.

 Client ID: The unique identifier for your application.
 You will use this when configuring authentication with Auth0.
 Generated by the system when you create a new application and cannot be modified.

 Client Secret: A string used to sign and validate ID Tokens for authentication flows and to gain access to select Auth0 API endpoints.
 By default, the value is hidden, so check the Reveal Client Secret box to see it.
 While the Client ID is considered public information, the Client Secret must be kept confidential.
 If anyone can access your Client Secret, they can issue tokens and access resources they shouldn't be able to access.

 Description: A free-text description of the Application's purpose.
 Maximum of 140 characters.

 In the Application Properties section, enter the following details:

 Application Logo: The URL of a logo (recommended size: 150x150 pixels) to display for the application.
 Appears in several areas, including the list of applications in the Dashboard and customized consent forms.
 If none is set the default badge for this type of application will be shown.

 Application Type: The Auth0 application type determines which settings you can configure using the Dashboard.
 Not editable for M2M apps.
 Sometimes disabled for other Auth0 application types if the selected grant types are only allowed for the currently selected application type.